notaryproject/notation/docs/distribution/README.md

 1. [Option 4: Utilize OCI Index PUT](#linking-signatures---option-4-utilize-oci-index-put)

 ### Linking Signatures - Option 1: Parse the config object

-While this option could be used for signature persistance options 1 & 2, it's really only needed for manifests.
-If an index is used, the linking can be performed based on the manifest list.

 Upon [manifest put][oci-dist-spec-manifest-put], perform the following steps: